 On the right side of the window, in the App Configuration box, you can see the name of the currently-open app and the current settings.

 You can open a different app by clicking the “Open…” button.
 In Windows, you can also open an app simply by double-clicking on it.
-The Wixel Configuration Utility can open app files in either the WXL format (documented in Section 9.d) or the standard Intel HEX format.
+The Wixel Configuration Utility can open app files in either the WXL format (documented in Section 10.f) or the standard Intel HEX format.

 You can change the current settings by double-clicking on a value and typing a new value in.
 The parameters that are available depend on the app that is open; different apps have different parameters available.